-The Rockwall Trail is located in Kootenay National Park, a part of the Canadian Rockies UNESCO World Heritage Site.
-It’s a 3 – 5 day tough backpacking/hiking trip covering 55 kms (34 miles) one way.
-All told there is an elevation gain of 2260 metres and a loss of 2225 metres.
+The Rockwall Trail is located in Kootenay National Park, one part of the Canadian Rockies UNESCO World Heritage Site.
+It’s a 3 – 5 day tough backpacking/hiking trip covering 55 km (34 miles) one way.
+All told there is an elevation gain of 2260 metres and a knee-pounding loss of 2225 metres.

 Trailheads for the Rockwall trail

 Start at the Floe Lake Trailhead and finish at the Paint Pots Trailhead.
 The Floe Lake Trailhead is on the west side of Highway 94, 22.5 kilometres south of the boundary of Banff and Kootenay National Parks.
 (There’s a big park sign announcing your entrance to each park.)